 - Pour over the sauce, mix well, and cook until heated, about 1-2 minutes.

 - Add beef to the skillet and toss to combine.

 You can see the full list of cheap meal ideas, including breakfast and lunch, I created here.

 As a busy mom, I find that keeping any snack in a clear container in the cupboard helps us eat up what we have, and the kids tend to go for items in the container versus a bag thrown in the back of the pantry.

 You can check out my video sharing those containers in our pantry here.

 Creating a meal planner binder is a great tool for staying organized during grocery shopping and menu planning so families can save time and money during processes!

 Follow these easy steps and assemble yours today.
-Get started utilizing the useful tips and tricks above, ensuring long-term success, maintaining healthy eating habits, budget-conscious lifestyle in the future!
+Get started utilizing the useful tips and tricks above, ensuring long-term success, maintaining healthy eating habits, and a budget-conscious lifestyle in the future!

 If you want to grab my super simple meal planner and then customize it to your own liking snatch it up here.